 The credit hour is the academic unit used at Mitchell Technical Institute.
-MTI defines a traditional credit hour over a 15-week semester to be one 50-minute period per week for a lecture credit and a minimum of two 50-minute periods per week for a lab credit hour, with the expectation of two to three hours of outside work performed by the student for each credit hour.
+MTI defines a traditional credit hour over a 15-week semester to be one 50-minute period with the expectation of two hours of outside work performed by the student for each credit hour.
+A minimum of two 50-minute periods per week are required for a lab credit hour.
 MTI defines the expected student learning outcomes for each course through its course syllabi.
 Achievement of these learning outcomes is verified through various assessments-tests, quizzes, portfolios, assignments, etc.

-An internship or externship credit involves a minimum of 40 hours over the course of one term at an actual job location.
-The student will be working for an employer under the supervision of a qualified instructor.
+An internship or externship credit involves a minimum of 40 hours over the course of one semester at an actual job location.
+The student will work at an approved site under the guidance of an MTI internship coordinator.